saucelabs/sauce-docs/docs/api-testing/mark3/mocking.md

 There are two types of validations you can activate, focusing on different areas.

 ### Validate Response
-The validate response is similar to the ["validate examples" mode](/api-testing/mark3/mocking/#validate-examples-mocking-mode); the difference is that will validate the actual responses in an end-to-end session.
+The validate response is similar to the ["validate examples" (mocking mode)](/api-testing/mark3/mocking/#validate-examples); the difference is that will validate the actual responses in an end-to-end session.
 Use the switch `--validate-response` to enable it.

 ### Capture Mode
 Capture mode is activated by passing the `--capture` parameter, followed by the path to a directory.
 As the requests go through, Piestry will capture the responses coming from the origin and save them to file.